viviom89/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    `.map` filters through an array and returns a new array.
+It is used to create a new array with changes.
+For example, changing a list of names to uppercase.

+    `.reduce` filters through an array and returns a single value.
+It is used to find a set of numbers in an array, and returns the total.

+    `.filter` filters through an array, but does not return a new array.
+It can be used to search for and meet a certain condition in an array such as finding a population below 5k.

 2. Explain the difference between a callback and a higher order function.
+    Higher order functions can contain other functions.
+Callback functions are passed into the higher order functions.

 3. Explain what a closure is.
+    A closure is a bundle of functions with references to its lexical environment.

 4. Describe the four principles of the 'this' keyword.
+    The four principles are window binding, implicit binding, explicit binding, and new binding.
+    - Window Binding - it's when 'this' is placed in the global scope without any context.
+It will return a global object or an undefined.

+    - Implicit Binding - 'this' refers to what is to the left of the dot when invoked.
+It applies to objects with methods.

+    - Explicit Binding - It is when 'this' is using `.call`, `.apply`, or `.bind` to invoke a function.

+    - New Binding - 'this' is bound to a new object when the function is invoked with a new keyword.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() will include all the Parent class attributes to the Child class attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions